joannechongeqin/EscapeUs_GBA_ME3241/README.md

 > *Whether you are innocent or an impostor is anyone's guess, but one thing is for sure: you need to work together to survive and escape.*

 - **Your goal is simple:** collect the key, unlock the exit door, and guide BOTH crewmates safely to the exit.
-- **Spot a platform that is just out of reach?** Switch between the two crewmates and cooperate in creative ways to reach it!
+- **Spot a key that is just out of reach?** Switch between the two crewmates and cooperate in creative ways to reach it!
 - **The mission fails if:** either of the crewmates falls off the platform, touches a bomb, or runs into a roaming slime monster.

 ### How To Play
-To play, open and run `escape_us.gba` using `VisualBoyAdvance.exe`.
+To play, open and run [`escape_us.gba`](./escape_us.gba) using [`VisualBoyAdvance.exe`](./VisualBoyAdvance.exe).
 The following are GBA button controls，with their equivalent keybindings for PC/laptop keyboards (shown in parentheses).

 | **Key**                        | **Action**                                                             |
 |--------------------------------|------------------------------------------------------------------------|